Jenner & Block Supreme Court and Appellate Clinic

 The Jenner & Block Supreme Court and Appellate Clinic represents parties and amici curiae in cases before the United States Supreme Court and other appellate courts.

-During the 2016 U.S. Supreme Court Term, the clinic represented parties in three U.S. Supreme Court cases and represented amicus curiae in two U.S. Supreme Court cases:
+During the 2016 and 2017 U.S. Supreme Court Terms, the clinic represented parties in five U.S. Supreme Court cases and represented amici curiae in five U.S. Supreme Court cases:

 - Honeycutt v.
 United States, co-counsel for Petitioner Terry M. Honeycutt.
 The Supreme Court ruled unanimously in favor of Mr. Honeycutt, holding that federal criminal asset forfeiture statutes apply only to property a defendant actually acquired as the result of the crime, or to substitute property under narrowly defined circumstances.
 The Court rejected the government’s argument that members of a criminal conspiracy are subject to joint and several liability for forfeiture.